AhmedYounis20/SchoolManagmentSystem/README.md

 ## Mobile Application Repository:

 Explore our mobile application repository for on-the-go access and convenience.
 Our mobile app complements the web-based system, providing a seamless experience across different devices.
 Find the mobile app repository [here](https://github.com/AhmedYounis20/StudentAffairMaui). 📱
-Certainly!
-Here's the section with direct links to the logos:

 ## Technologies Used: